-Season 11 is a game-changer for Diablo 4.
-New sanctification, mythic reworks, big class nerfs, and unique items are changing the landscape.
+Season 11 is a game-changer for Diablo 4, new sanctification, mythic reworks, big class nerfs, and unique items are changing the class and build meta state in Season of Divine Intervention.
 Power levels are dropping, monster difficulty is rising, and the meta is shifting.
-For those looking to get ahead in the 2.5 PTR, it is time to find out which classes and builds to play for the Season of the Infernal Chaos.
-With this updated Diablo 4 Season 11 Tier List, we are going to talk about the changes to each class and rank the best builds for leveling and endgame (The Pit & Tower) in the 2.5.0 PTR.
+As the 2.5.0 Patch is set to release on December 11, 2025, it is time to find out which classes and builds to play for the Season of Divine Intervention!
+Here we are going to update the Diablo 4 Season 11 Tier List, talking about the changes to each class and ranking the best builds for leveling and endgame (The Pit) in the new season.

 Diablo 4 Season 11 Tier List - Best Class & Builds

-Season 11 introduces a host of updates that reshape both the journey and the endgame experience.
+Season 11 introduces a host of updates that refresh both the journey and the endgame experience.
 Item crafting, defense, healing, and challenge content all see major updates:

 Tempering & Masterworking: Players can now select specific affixes when tempering, making targeted gearing more accessible.
 Masterworking now progresses items from quality level 0 to 20, granting incremental upgrades and a final capstone bonus that can be rerolled without losing progress.
 This removes the frustration of constant resets and rerolls, making the process more streamlined.